Toward A Reconfigurable Quantum Network Enabled by a Broadband Entangled Source: Experimental scheme

-The first two rows of Table \ref{tab:QKDresults} give the figures of merit (tangle, fidelity) of the polarization entanglement for three frequency-conjugate pairs that are spectrally separated by 3 nm, 45 nm, and 75 mm.
-Pair generation rates of approximately $4\times10^{-3}$ pairs/pulse were used to perform quantum state tomography to obtain these measurements.
+In Table \ref{tab:EntResults}, the figures of merit (tangle, fidelity) of the polarization entanglement for three frequency-conjugate pairs (with signal-idler separation varying from 3 nm, 45 nm, and 75 nm) are given.
+The three wavelength pairs were chosen not only to demonstrate the large bandwidth of the source, but also to show that the quality of entanglement is consistently high over the entire band.
+The values in Table \ref{tab:EntResults} were obtained by performing quantum state tomography at a pair generation rates of approximately $4\times10^{-3}$ pairs/pulse/nm using DWDM filters with 1 nm bandwidths.
 Each of these pairs is highlighted in Fig. \ref{fig:PPSF2014_JSA} with a white box.
 While only 3 distinct conjugate pairs are used here, more than 25 bi-parties can be accomodated inside this downconversion bandwidth of the poled-fiber, assuming channel spacings of 200 GHz that are locked to the ITU grid \cite{web:ITUdwdm}.
-An even greater number of biparties can be accommodated when the channel spacings are reduced to 100 GHz, or 50 GHz. { We note that the ITU grid does not currently define any DWDM channels with wavelengths shorter than 1520 nm.
-The filter centered about 1518.7 was created by cascading two coarse WDMs (CWDMs) of bandwidth 16 nm, with one centered at 1510 nm and the other centered about 1511 nm. }
+An even greater number of biparties can be accommodated when the channel spacings are further reduced to 100 or 50 GHz.

-In our proof-of-concept demonstration of multi-user QKD, the experimental setup shown in Fig. \ref{fig:QKDsetup}a is used.
-A cascaded set of DWDMs is employed to spectrally-separate the signal from the idler.
+In our proof-of-principle demonstration of multi-user QKD, the experimental setup shown in Fig. \ref{fig:QKDsetup}(a) is used.
+A cascaded set of DWDMs is employed to spectrally separate the signal from the idler.
 Each photon then traverses a 20 km spool of SMF-28 before reaching the polarization analyzers.
 The BBM92 \cite{BBM92} protocol is implemented, and experiments are run with three different frequency-conjugate signal/idler wavelength pairs (Table \ref{tab:QKDresults}).

+Switching between the various sets of frequency-conjugate filters is done manually, with all other conditions (such as the fiber spans, detectors, pump power, and pump wavelength) kept the same; this allows us to make a meaningful performance comparison between the various wavelength pairs used.
+The use of a wavelength-selective switch would be a trivial addition to the scheme.

+{ All three filter sets used have very steep cut-on and cut-off wavelengths ($>$ 17 dB/nm), and allow for more than 30 dB extinction between adjacent DWDM channels, meaning crosstalk between adjacent quantum DWDM channels would be negligible.
+The polarization-dependent loss for each DWDM is also negligible ($<$ 0.1 dB), as is the polarization mode dispersion (PMD $<$ 0.1 ps); this means that the polarization entanglement of the photon pairs does not degrade after passing through these filters. }